Qowaiv/qowaiv-validation/src/Qowaiv.Validation.Fluent/README.md

 # Qowaiv exensions on [*Fluent Validation](https://fluentvalidation.net/)
+Qowaiv provides a set of extensions on top of the FluentValidation library.
+It allows to use FluentValidation in combination with Qowaiv's `Result<T>`.

 ## Validators
+There is a set of (generic purpose) validators to validate properties of a model.

 ### Required
 The `RequiredValidation` validates that a required property has a set value.
 If